section-engineering-education/engineering-education/content/articles/building-a-multiclass-image-classifier-using-mobilenet-v2-and-tensorflow/index.md

 ---
 In this tutorial, we will build an image-based plant disease classification model using [MobileNet-V2](https://keras.io/api/applications/mobilenet/) and [TensorFlow](https://www.tensorflow.org/).
 We will pre-process the image, segment the objects, extract the features, and finally classify them.
 <!--more-->
 Image classification categorizes the input images into pre-defined labels or categories.
-The classification models learn from the images dataset that we train which eventually help us make predictions.
+The classification models learn from the images dataset that we train which eventually helps us make predictions.

 We have binary and multi-label classifications.
 Binary classification deals with only two classes/labels, and multi-class classification deals with more than two labels.